 With that said, the basic starting point of procedurally generating a world via a computer program is create the world map, starting with terrain.
 To do this, it makes sense to use some type of random noise.
 Noise is not hard to find.
 The static you hear on the radio is noise.
 The “snow” you saw on analog TV sets was noise.
 In computer graphics, noise is very easy to generate.
 For example, here’s a sample of noise created with one of the filters in GIMP:

 By itself, this type of noise is not very useful for creating things like terrains, which have great variations in elevation but nevertheless have structure, instead of appearing completely random.
 To get something more suitable for terrain, we must turn to fractals.
 Fractals offer multiple advantages:

-- Based on mathematical formulas, so if you “zoom in” on a fractal terrain, you can find ever finer details in the terrain.
+* Large-scale structures that give definition to our generated terrain. * Seemingly random variations that allow for easy creation of virtually endless unique terrains. * Based on mathematical formulas, so if you "zoom in" on a fractal terrain, you can find ever finer details in the terrain.